GB28181/GB28181.Solution/README.md

 Mainly on `develop` branch ,in order to support .net core3.1+.

 + The windows function part was not maintained .
+  + Form Client Project Need to be fixed.
 + you can reffer to other branch in this repo , `PRs` are always welcome.

 ## License